 It is important to have a therapist who maintains professional boundaries.
 A good massage therapist knows that their role is to provide massage therapy.
 They do not try to diagnose any conditions, and do not act as a nutritional adviser or mental health counselor unless they are trained in those areas and hired by you to help in those areas.
 In addition, they do not discuss anything that you have said or any of your health conditions with anyone but you without your permission.
 A professional therapist refers clients to other practitioners when needed.
 They are up to date on contraindications and possible signs of problems that should be evaluated by a medical professional.
 They leave their own issues outside the treatment room and concentrate on your needs.
 Everyone has things going on in their lives.
 A therapist who is professional will give their full attention to their work and let everything else go for the duration of the session.

-A good massage therapist answers questions, responds to messages and phone calls and maintains communication with clients.
+A quality massage therapist answers questions, responds to messages in a timely manner, and maintains communication with clients.
 No matter how good the massage itself is, it is frustrating and annoying to work with a therapist who does not take the time to respond to their client’s requests for appointments or new client’s calls to learn more about their business.
 Some therapists, especially in group practices, have a receptionist or software that allows clients to make contact and get information when the therapist is in session or away.

 Much of the benefits of massage therapy come from the “good, safe touch” that occurs when a therapist works with you.
 This works best when the therapist is fully present in the session and has the intention to give healing touch.
 While this is difficult to measure, it is easy to discern once you have received a session.
 Is the therapist “tuned in” to you?
 Does their touch feel safe and comfortable?